 Marmot Women’s Annika Shirt

 The Annika shirt from Marmot is a great buy.
-A top hiking shirt for women, this classic long sleeve button down offering ticks all the boxes when it comes to looking like a pro when you’re out on the trail.
+A top hiking shirt for women, this classic long sleeve hiking shirt for women is a button down offering that ticks all the boxes when it comes to looking like a pro when you’re out on the trail.
 It will see you through everything from long days on the road and in transit to rambling through rugged terrain.